DavidWells/analytics/packages/analytics-core/README.md

 # Analytics

-A pluggable analytics library designed to work with any third party analytics tool.
+An extendable analytics library designed to work with any third party analytics tool.

 Connect with your favorite analytic providers, trigger custom logic based on user activity, or easily provide opt out mechanisms for visitors who wish to turn off analytics entirely.